 The applicant is required to provide private recreation facilities based on the number of residents in the two multifamily buildings.
 At present, the outdoor recreational facilities shown on the PPS include a swimming pool for resident's use.
-It is not clear how residents in Building One will access the facility.
-The Urban Design Section suggests that the recreational facilities be expanded to include both active and passive recreational facilities.
+It is not clear how residents in Building 1 will access the facility.
+The recreational facilities should be expanded to include both active and passive recreational facilities.
 Further evaluation of the proposed recreation facilities will be done at the time of DSP review.
 The applicant should consider the utilization of green building techniques in the construction of the two residential buildings.